sanyinchen/JsonAdapter/README.md

 # JsonAdapter

-A simple lib fo enhance moshi json parse .
+A simple lib for enhancing moshi json parse .

 When you parse fail by some unknown exception , it will auto down to parse by Gson .